 Body Checking can be as simple as a quick look and a dismissive or contemptuous feeling.
 You can see why so many people might be capable of Body Checking people all the time and not even be aware that they are doing it.
 You may not even have any conscious awareness, it’s frequently just a quick, instinctive reaction to seeing somebody, something with no conscious intent behind it.

 But that doesn’t make the reaction harmless.
-And it becomes a habit that points not just at other people you’re with, around, or see on social media, it’s something that you’re likely doing to yourself, too.
+This habit extends beyond others to include yourself.
+It’s something you’re probably doing to yourself as well.
 Which means – it might be one of the most harmful habits you have.

 What You’re Really Doing when You Body Check Someone

 When you body check someone, you’re shaming them, at least in the privacy of your own head.
-You’re judging them on a very superficial basis, telling yourself that that person’s body is not worthy of acceptance, that the person you are judging is not worthy of love or belonging.
+You’re making superficial judgments, deeming their body unworthy of acceptance, and suggesting they’re undeserving of love and belonging.
 You may not be thinking those exact thoughts in that exact way, but those are the clear fundamentals of shame.